Abang Long Fadil 2

 Abang Long Fadil 2 was co-produced by Astro Shaw and Skop Productions.
 Filming took place in 2015, while post-production took two years to complete.
 The film was released on 24 August 2017 in 130 cinemas nationwide and remained in theaters for 56 days.

-The film became a critical and commercial success, grossing over RM17.9 million, making it the highest-grossing Malaysian film of 2017 and the tenth highest-grossing Malaysian of all time, beating 2015 Astro Shaw's film Polis Evo.
+The film became a critical and commercial success, grossing over RM17.9 million, making it the highest-grossing Malaysian film of 2017 and the tenth highest-grossing Malaysian film of all time, beating 2015 Astro Shaw's film Polis Evo.
 The sequel, Abang Long Fadil 3, was released on 8 September 2022.